jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

 * **Compile the software with ROS** - This has to be performed once per user, and each user should maintain their own version of the software in their home directory.
-The core software for the dVRK can be built without ROS but we strongly recommend you use ROS and its build tools.
+The core software for the dVRK can be built without ROS, but we strongly recommend you use ROS and its build tools.

   * :ref:`ROS 1 <ros1>`